aymgal/COOLEST/joss/paper.md

 This is the motivation behind COOLEST: because lens modeling products follow the same theoretical foundations, we could built a standard based on precise conventions so that lens models can be described _independently of the original modeling code_.
 Important lens modeling products typically include the lens mass distribution, the unconvolved surface brightness of both the lens and the (unlensed) source galaxies, as well as a model of the point spread function of the instrument.
 COOLEST offers a simple and human-readable way to describe a lens model, summarized in a single JSON template file, and optionally links to external files (with .fits and .pkl extenstions), all stored within a single directory.
 At the core of the template is a list of _lensing entities_, which allow to describe the gravitational lens directly in terms of physical objects (i.e., galaxies or quasars), alongside more abstract lensing components called _mass fields_ (i.e., external shear or flexion shift fields).
 Since the content of the template follows a set well-defined conventions, it can be compared effortlessly with other models that are compliant with COOLEST.
 Additionally, since physical objects like galaxies are directly encoded in the template, it enables straightforward access to relevant quantities that are useful for non-lensing studies, such as those focusing on galaxy evolution.

 Such a concise storage provides a practical way to share a given lens model and refer to it for later analyses.
 In addition to the advantages mentioned above, this standard is particularly appropriate in the context of the remarkable increase of the number of known gravitational lenses.
 Upcoming large scale surveys will discover many thousands of such systems, which will rapidly trigger many new lens modeling analyses.
 Large databases are beeing built to record all known and future gravitational lenses [__ref to SLED?__].
-The standard we propose, powered by its lightweight storage system, is the ideal tool for storing existing lens models (with proper publication references, if any) alongside the lens information, directly within the database.
+The standard we propose, powered by its lightweight storage system, suitable for storing existing lens models (with proper publication references, if any) directly within the database, alongside the lens information.
 Moreover, we anticipate that the analysis and plotting API we provide will be useful to generate on-the-fly products that researchers can easily retrieve online from the database servers.

 # Content of the standard